spruceid/tzprofiles/contract/README.md

 ## Local Environment
 For development purposes, a full-fledged local environment is provided.
 It contains a sandbox Tezos node, better-call.dev API, and the likes.

+To run a local environment, [docker](https://www.docker.com/get-started) is required.

 To use it:
 ```bash
 docker-compose -f bcd-sandbox.yml up -d
 ```